What to do if you’re being sued

 - sent by ordinary post

 The document will tell you how long you have to respond.
-The time limit varies in different parts of Australia.
+The time to respond varies depending on the State or Territory you live in.

 If you’re a tenant and have received a notice to vacate, a notice of hearing or similar, refer to Rent.